strautomator/core/README.md

 #### GearWear: process recent activities

-The function `gearwear.processRecentActivities()` needs to be called once a day to fetch recent activies for all users and update the mileage of their GearWear components accordingly.
+The function `gearwear.processRecentActivities()` needs to be called once a day to fetch recent activies for all users and update the distance / hours of their GearWear components accordingly.

 #### Strava: refresh tokens